BenWolfaardt/Tuts-Web_Dev-Go_backend/README.md

 Source: [Tutorial](https://dev.to/jj/create-a-serverless-telegram-bot-using-go-and-vercel-4fdb)

-I wanted to do this tutorial so that I could learn how to Now I can use a template and host a basic website for myself!
+I wanted to do this tutorial so that I could learn how to host a serverless function on Vercel.
+The goal was to then host a static website so that I can finally launch a landing page to benwolfaardt.com but unfortunately, this tutorial didn't teach me the neceessary skills to do so as it doesn't seem possible to host a ~Go` binary on Vercel.

 > Check out: benwolfaardt.com